paulahemsi/cub3d/README.md

 I'm not shure yet if it will be better to render it in another window or in the same one.

 ![](study_resources/minimap.png)

+* 27/03: The code was refactored and the player now answer to `w a s d` keys to walk in the minimap (in the wrong way, though).

+* 29/03: I fixed some of the walking problems, now the player moves when the key is pressed (not released).
+Still studying minilibx.
+I should probably go back to the maths in the next days.
+I'm also trying to understand wich flow the program should have from now on.

 </details>